 Melaleuca alternifolia (Tea Tree) - 2 drops

-Chamaemelum nobile / Anthemis nobilis (Roman Chamomile) - 2 drops
+Chamaemelum nobile / Anthemis nobilis (Chamomile) - 2 drops

 Vetiveria zizanioides (Vetiver) - 1 drop

-Combine above in 20 ml of carrier oil (such as grapeseed or our base).
+Combine above in 20 ml of carrier oil (such as Grapeseed or our Massage Base).

 I hope this is helpful. - J.P.